 - a.
 Any household credit balance exceeding \$100.00 as of June 1st each calendar year will be processed for a check reimbursement.
-The reimbursement will include the entire household balance at that the time of processing.
-A receipt of refund will be emailed to the household account. - b.
+The reimbursement will include the entire household balance at that the time of processing. - b.
 Recreation & Parks is not responsible for any returned checks due to insufficient mailing or contact information. - c.
 Only check refunds will be issued.
 Refunds will not be completed to credit or debit cards. - d.
 Household balances cannot be rolled over to a following fiscal year.